NIS2 in Austria

 12. Registration and Self-Identification Duties in Austria

-Entities falling within scope must:
+Entities within scope must:

-- Provide entity identification details
+- Provide corporate identification details

 - Disclose sector classification